-The claimants' PD and the classification evaluation statement reflect that their law enforcement work requires considerable physical exertion, e.g., long periods of standing, crawling, walking and running over rough, uneven, rocky surfaces and through wooded or brush areas, performing these activities day or night, when the claimants may be required to respond immediately from a sedentary activity to an extremely arduous activity.
+The claimants and their supervisor have stated that the claimants spend a significant portion of their time in the field and no more than one-third of their time in the office.
+Their PD and the classification evaluation statement reflect that their law enforcement work requires considerable physical exertion, e.g., long periods of standing, crawling, walking and running over rough, uneven, rocky surfaces and through wooded or brush areas, performing these activities day or night, when the claimants may be required to respond immediately from a sedentary activity to an extremely arduous activity.
 The duties of the position are so rigorous that a physical examination was required to ensure that the claimants could perform the work before they were assigned to it.
 The work is performed both in a typical office setting and outside with exposure to hazardous and environmentally adverse conditions.
 Field work is normally performed alone in isolated areas and for extended periods of time.
 Many investigations occur in isolated areas of the public lands.
 The remote areas are in high mountains as well as desert areas, canyons, and other types of rough terrain.
 This type of work involves potentially high risks with personal exposure to dangerous situations, including possible physical attack or other uncontrollable conditions.
 They travel on foot, horseback, or in vehicles such as four-wheel drives, motorcycles, and all-terrain vehicles.

-Given that the field work is performed on a regular and recurring basis and the level of effort required in the environment described, the claimants' work cannot be considered office or other predominantly nonmanual work.
+Given the amount of time spent on field work and the level of effort required in the environment described, the claimants' work cannot be considered office or other predominantly nonmanual work.
 The claimants' work does require the use of physical skill and energy.
+They spend two-thirds of their time in the field.
 The work involves considerable strenuous physical exertion, e.g., long periods of standing, crawling, walking, and running over rough, uneven, rocky surfaces and through wooded or brush areas.
 They perform the work in isolated areas such as in mountain and desert areas, canyons, and other types of rough terrain.
 The work involves potentially high risks with personal exposure to dangerous situations including possible physical attack.
 We must conclude that the claimants' work is manual work.